Last updated on October 5th, 2023

 Is a leaking radiator valve an emergency?

-A leaking radiator valve is not really an emergency.
-It can cause damage to flooring, electrics, and possibly the rooms below the leak, but I have not seen an emergency situation come from a leaking radiator valve in over ten years of plumbing.
+No, a leaking radiator valve is not an emergency.
+It can cause damage to flooring, electrics, and possibly the rooms below the leak, but I have not seen an emergency come from a leaking valve in over a decade of plumbing.

 Can a leaking radiator valve cause boiler pressure to drop?